lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the value of MAX_ACK_REQUESTS,
 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer
-- if the last tile is carried in a Regular SCHC Fragment or an All-1 SCHC Fragment (see {{ACK-on-Error-sender}})
+- whether the last tile is carried in a Regular SCHC Fragment or an All-1 SCHC Fragment (see {{ACK-on-Error-sender}})
 - if the penultimate tile MAY be one L2 Word smaller than the regular tile size.
 In this case, the regular tile size MUST be at least twice the L2 Word size.

 For each active pair of Rule ID and DTag values, the sender MUST maintain